mascotte-scripts/renzu_housing/README.md

 - Police Raid Feature
 - Player able to Sell House
 - Player Able to Create a Custom House (PROPS)
+- a lot of BUILT in Script to Support Interactive Feature..
+Example: Cooking, Watching TV etc..
 - And Many more to be added here (UPDATE SOON, post your custom request feature if you want)

 # This Project  K4MBI is partner 💓